Guilin Travel Guide

-Guilin's two major lakes, Banyan Lake (Rong Hu) and Cedar Lake (Shan Hu) offer scenic boat trips to view the hills, along with pagodas, bridges and centuries-old banyan trees.
+Guilin's two major lakes, Banyan Lake (Rong Hu) and Cedar Lake (Shan Hu), offer scenic boat trips to view the hills, along with pagodas, bridges, and centuries-old banyan trees.
 They are connected via waterway to other lakes in Guilin as well.
-Another popular boat tour goes along the Li River to the town of Yangshuo.
+Another popular boat tour travels along the Li River to the town of Yangshuo.

-Guilin is a tourist-oriented city, with all the amenities you'd expect from one, including comprehensive public transport, local and western restaurants, and overpriced souvenirs.
-The city is popular with local tourists as well, in part because of the clean air but also because the scenery is so splendid.
+Guilin is a tourist-oriented city, with all the amenities expected from one, including comprehensive public transport, local and western restaurants, and overpriced souvenirs.
+The city is popular with local tourists as well, in part because of the clean air, but also because the scenery is so splendid.

 Become our Guilin Travel Expert

 We are looking for contributors for our Guilin travel guide.
 If you are a local, a regular traveller to Guilin or a travel professional with time to contribute and answer occasional forum questions, please contact us.

 We use our thorough knowledge of the travel opportunities in China to offer you imaginative and interesting all-inclusive packages.

 Bamboo sailing through karst mountains.
 Trek Tiger Leaping Gorge and stay at home with the Tibetans.
 Build your own China adventure.

 iExplore designs made-to-order, privately-guided adventure tours to China and over 200 other world wonders.
 Come Back Different!

 Intrepid Travel, one of the world's leading suppliers of small group adventures focused on getting off the beaten track, interacting with the locals and having real life experiences throughout China.